 Retirement Savings Contributions Credit

-Self-employed professionals who are enrolled in and make contributions to their own retirement plan may qualify for the retirement savings contribution credit.
-The amount of the credit is 50%, 20%, or 10% of your retirement plan, depending on your adjusted gross income.
-The maximum contribution eligible for the credit is $2,000.
-Use Form 8880, Credit for Qualified Retirement Savings Contributions to file for this credit.
+As a self-employed individual, if you are enrolled in and contribute to your retirement plan you may qualify for the retirement savings contribution credit.
+The maximum contribution eligible for the credit is $2,000 ($4,000 if MFJ).
+The amount of the credit is 50%, 20%, or 10% of your eligible contribution, depending on your adjusted gross income (AGI) and filing status.

-Self-employed professionals can deduct qualifying work-related education expenses directly from their self-employment income.
-This reduces the amount of income subject to both income tax and self-employment tax.
-The deduction is reported on the same form used to report business income and expenses.
-Other costs related to work-related education such as auto expenses, travel, or meals can be treated as business expenses.
+You can deduct qualifying work-related education expenses as a business expense on Schedule C. Other costs related to work-related education, such as auto expenses, travel, or meals, can also be treated as business expenses.

 - The education maintains or improves skills needed in your present work.